All Episodes

 Affordable housing, that's right, is welfare state housing.

-Next time you hear the term affordable housing is welfare state housing paid for by you, me and all the rest.
+Next time you hear the term affordable housing is welfare state housing paid for by you, me, and all the rest.

-They won't acknowledge the law of unintended consequences from well-meaning if misguided acts.
+They won't acknowledge the law of unintended consequences from well-meaning, if misguided, acts.

 So here we are.

-We're back to the old excuse while our hearts was in the right place.
+Well, our hearts was in the right place.

 Forget examining the results.

-Just like the Great Society went south, the war on poverty, all this garbage never works.
+Just like the great society went south, the war on poverty.

 Doesn't matter.